aedawes/GarageRemoteControl/README.md

 ## System View

-The user facing interface for this system is a physical stoplight (Figure 1) that is visible to the user, a distance sensor (Figure 2), and a magnet sensor (Figure 3), and the Home Assistant UI (Figure 4) to interact with.
+The user facing interface for this system is a physical stoplight (Figure 1) that is visible to the user, a distance sensor (Figure 2), and a magnet sensor (Figure 3), and the Home Assistant UI (Figure 4), and Apple’s IOS (Figure 5) to interact with.
 The user will be able to move an object at varying distances from the sensor and be able to witness different colours of lights that will indicate how far away that object is.
 The user will also be able to connect and disconnect the magnet sensor to turn the light system on and off.
 This is representative of a garage parking distance sensor.
 As the user moves into the garage, the light will change based on distance sensor readings and the status of the garage door (magnet sensor).
 A distant user will also be able to witness the status of all of the devices through the Home Assistant UI, allowing them to keep an eye on their garage.

 <img width="75" alt="Screenshot 2022-11-15 at 3 31 17 PM" src="https://user-images.githubusercontent.com/59840208/202050496-bf03db21-bc30-4984-8541-a3ee4bc9b906.png">
 Figure 1